VKappaKV/prova-front-end/CRT PRESENTATION.md

 This project is created only to showcase the concept for this use case, any reference is purely used to give an example.

-### GHH3 work:
-During the GHH3 we worked to improve this project, we wrote the contract and its PoC previously but it wasn't ready for deployment, so we have worked to test it out and adjust the contract.
-Created testing.js to interact with the contract and prepared the PoC for the box storage implementation to further extend the functionalities for this project, unluckily we weren't able to finish the contract for the boxes in time.
-The files for the box storage will be added to the repository once they are ready and deployed, but won't be part of our submission for the Algorand GHH3.

 ## Introduction